Anamika-20-creator/Iris-Flower-Classification/README.md

 ° Versicolor and Virginica have some overlap, making them harder to distinguish by measurements alone.

+Project Overview

+This project uses the classic Iris Dataset to classify flowers into three species based on measurements.

+Tech Stack

+Language: Python.
+Tools: Google Colab, Pandas, and Kaggle API.

 Conclusion

 The project reveals distinct physical characteristics that define each Iris species.